gamemanual0/gm0/source/docs/robot-design/dead-wheels.rst

 **Disadvantages:**

 - Quite large relative to other encoders.
 May be challenging to create a compact design
 - Many Through-Bores seem to experience slight, uneven resistance when rotating.
-Rev says this is normal and will subside as the encoder wears in
+REV says this is normal and will subside as the encoder wears in

+  - To forcefully wear in a REV Through-Bore encoder a 1/2" hex shaft can be spun on a drill through the encoder for a couple of minutes
 - Odd mounting points

 .. note:: The Through-Bore encoders have a very high CPR (8k).
 The REV Hub transmits velocity in a 16-bit signed integer.
 This means it can only communicate a maximum value of 2^15 (which is 32768).
 Thus, it only takes 4 rotations a second (32k / 8k = 4) for the velocity value on the REV Hub to experience an `integer overflow <https://en.wikipedia.org/wiki/Integer_overflow?oldformat=true>`_.
 This is primarily a concern when dealing with motion profiling.
 The popular, existing tools (Road Runner and FTCLib) have `mechanisms for dealing with this issue <https://github.com/acmerobotics/road-runner-quickstart/blob/master/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/util/Encoder.java>`_ so this is not a concern and should not sway your design decision.
 Just keep this detail in mind once you start programming.